 - Develop an organization for an information-gathering interview.

-- Explain the various methods of supporting main points: analogy, contrast, explanation, factual illustration, hypothetical illustration, series of specific instances, restatement, statistics, and testimony.
+- Explain and apply the various methods of supporting main points: analogy, contrast, explanation, factual illustration, hypothetical illustration, and series of specific instances, restatement, statistics, and testimony.

-- Research support material to support a thesis.
+- Research support material to support a thesis statement.

 General Education Outcomes (GEOs)